scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 This figure shows why validation is important.
 On the left side of the plot, we have very low-degree polynomial, which under-fit the data.
-This leads to a very high error for both the training set and the validation set.
+This leads to a low explained variance for both the training set and the validation set.
 On the far right side of the plot, we have a very high degree polynomial, which over-fits the data.
-This can be seen in the fact that the training error is very low, while the validation error is very high.
+This can be seen in the fact that the training explained variance is very high, while on the validation set, it is low.
+Choosing ``d`` around 4 or 5 gets us the best tradeoff.
-Plotted for comparison is the intrinsic error (this is the scatter artificially added to the data).
-For this toy dataset, error = 1.0 is the best we can hope to attain.
-Choosing ``d=6`` in this case gets us very close to the optimal error.

 .. tip::

-    The astute reader will realize that something is amiss here: in the above plot, ``d = 6`` gives the best results.
+    The astute reader will realize that something is amiss here: in the above plot, ``d = 4`` gives the best results.
 But in the previous plot, we found that ``d = 6`` vastly over-fits the data.
 What’s going on here?
     The difference is the **number of training points** used.
 In the previous example, there were only eight training points.
 In this